karimasalam/sb-web-explorer/README.md

-# Service Bus Explorer
+# Service Bus Explorer Web

 A web-based explorer for Azure Service Bus topics and subscriptions.
-This tool allows you to view, manage, and interact with your Azure Service Bus resources through a user-friendly interface.
+This tool allows you to view, manage, and interact with your Azure Service Bus resources through a user-friendly interface in development environment.

 ## Features